akvorado/akvorado/console/data/docs/99-changelog.md

 - ✨ *orchestrator*: add `orchestrator.network-sources` to fetch network attributes with HTTP
 - ✨ *console*: add `console.database.saved-filters` to populate filters from the configuration file
 - 🩹 *doc*: durations must be written using a suffix (like `5s`)
+- 🌱 *docker*: provider a tarball with essential files to install or upgrade a `docker-compose` setup

 ## 1.6.1 - 2022-10-11